 How Long Is a Work Permit (EAD) Valid?

 A work permit’s validity period will depend on each applicant’s case.
 This is because the USCIS usually issues an EAD based on the validity of each applicant’s underlying nonimmigrant current status.
-In most cases, USCIS issues an EAD with a one-year validity period with the option of renewal before its expiration.
+In most cases, USCIS issues an EAD with an 18-month validity period with the option of renewal before its expiration.
 The number of times permitted for renewal will also depend on each applicant’s status.

 Learn the Difference Between EAD and Green Card.